thewoolleyman/process_helper/README.md

   error - i.e. non-zero or unexpected exit status
 * `:never` will never print output to STDOUT

+### `:timeout` (short form `:kill`)

+***WARNING!
+This option is beta and will be changed in a future release!***

+Valid value is a float, e.g. `1.5`.
+Default value is nil/undefined.

+* Currently controls how long `process_helper` will wait to read from a blocked IO stream before timing out (via [IO.select](http://ruby-doc.org/core-2.2.0/IO.html#method-c-select)).
+For example, invoking `cat` with no arguments, which by default will continue accepting input until killed.
+* If undefined (default), there will be no timeout, and `process_helper` will hang if a process hangs while waiting to read from IO.

+***The following changes are planned for this option:***

+* Add validation of value (enforced to be a float).
+* Add ability for the timeout value to also kill long running processes which are ***not*** in blocked waiting on an IO stream read (i.e. kill process regardless of any IO state, not just via [IO.selects](http://ruby-doc.org/core-2.2.0/IO.html#method-c-select) timeout support).
+* Have both types of timeouts raise different and unique exception classes.
+* Possibly have different option names to allow different timeout values for the two types of timeouts.

+See [https://www.pivotaltracker.com/story/show/93303096](https://www.pivotaltracker.com/story/show/93303096) for more details.

 ## Warnings if failure output will be suppressed based on options

 ProcessHelper will give you a warning if you pass a combination of options that would